chrishunt/b/posts/how-many-positions-on-a-rubiks-cube/README.md

 ## Corner Positions

-Every cube has **eight corners** and the Rubik's Cube is no exception.
+Every three dimensional cube has **eight corners** and the Rubik's Cube is no exception.
 Unlike the centers, each corner piece can be moved and rotated.
 Since we have eight corners, our total number of permutations for these pieces is **eight factorial**.

 To figure out the number of orientations for a single piece, we need to count the number of stickers.
 A corner pieces has three stickers, so it must have